Michael J. Borchlewicz

 - Bachelor of Science, Computer Science, Iowa State University, 1985

-Mike Borchlewicz is Member of the firm’s Corporate and Business Department.
-He counsels lenders, borrowers and investors in a variety of financial transactions, including loans, bond issuances, stock sales, security arrangements, guarantees, intercreditor agreements, hedging arrangements, capital leases, equity investments, tender offers, mergers and acquisitions.
-He has extensive experience with bank credit facilities and corporate bond issuances, including syndicated facilities as large as $3.5 billion and bond issuances as large as $1.05 billion, and has helped clients raise over $12 billion during the last three years.
+Michael “Mike” Borchlewicz counsels borrowers in a variety of financial transactions, including loans, corporate bond issuances, security interests, guarantees, intercreditor agreements, capital leases, and tender offers.
+He has extensive experience with bank credit facilities and corporate bond issuances, including syndicated facilities as large as $3.65 billion and bond issuances as large as $1.05 billion.
+Actively engaged at all stages of finance transactions, Mike has helped clients raise more than $17 billion during the last three years.